 User testing and iterations

-On our first test we discovered that users enjoyed the assistant… too much.
-Although we had limited our first MVP to only three kind of interactions, users asked many more questions that the assistant wasn’t prepared for.
-We decided to add a bunch of short question-answer interactions and a general fallback that consulted the “help” tool within Yoigo web in case the assistant didn’t have a custom made answer.
+Our first revealed that users enjoyed the assistant… too much.
+Our first MVP was limited to only three kind of interactions, but users demanded much more.
+We decided to add a bunch of short question-answer interactions and a general fallback options that relied on the “help” content within Yoigo website to provide more context and general support for users.